+Objective results

 The simulations were performed using the CTC with the inclusion of LDP.
 We also tested the performance with ALF disabled.
 The decoding times for the anchor and test configurations were measured using the same machines, but encoding times were measured on different machines which make the encoding times unreliable.
 However, since the decoding times are magnitudes shorter and the deblocking filter is done once per picture for both encoder and decoder, we conclude the encoding time difference is negligible.

 The results indicate that that the objective performance of the proposed filtering on 4x4 grid for luma is slightly better than the anchor except for all intra where it is slightly worse.
 It has slightly better objective performance when ALF is disabled than when it is enabled.
 Encoding time is about 100% and decoding time is about 100% compared to the anchor with the exception for all intra where decoding time is reduced to about 98%.